Failed to start File System Check on /dev/vg_root_0/lv_root0" error on Photon OS based virtual appliances

 Products

-VMware Cloud Foundation VMware vCenter Server VMware SDDC Manager VMware Aria Suite VMware Site Recovery Manager 8.x VMware Live Recovery VMware Cloud Director
+VMware Cloud Foundation VMware vCenter Server VMware SDDC Manager VCF Operations/Automation (formerly VMware Aria Suite) VMware Site Recovery Manager 8.x VMware Live Recovery VMware Cloud Director VMware vCenter Server 8.0 VCF Operations

 Issue/Introduction

-• After rebooting, power outage, datastore inaccessibility or other issues, the Photon OS based virtual appliance enters emergency mode.
+• Following a system reboot, power outage, datastore inaccessibility, or similar disruption, the Photon OS-based virtual appliance boots into emergency mode.

-• The appliance fails to start and there is an error similar to:
+• The appliance fails to start normally and displays an error similar to the following:

 [FAILED] Failed to start File System Check on /dev/vg_root_0/lv_root0